platformsh/platformsh-docs/docs/src/administration/pricing/_index.md

 ### Development plans

-A Development plan provides all the tools to build your website.
+A Development plan provides all the tools you need to build your website before it's ready to go live.
-You can create as many development profiles as you want.

 With a Development plan, you can't use [custom domain names](../../domains/steps/_index.md).
 You also can't use a Development plan for production